jonesjBSV/wallet-toolbox/docs/storage.md

 #### Property ignoreStorage

 optional.
-Default is false. `dojo.storage` is used for raw transaction and merkle proof lookup
+Default is false. `storage` is used for raw transaction and merkle proof lookup

 ```ts
 ignoreStorage?: boolean